johnsonmkevin/PokeMon-Memory-Game/README.md

 ### SUMMARY

-- This project has been developed to fulfill the requirements of the Hyper Island Course Goals Skill and Knowledge.
+- This project has been developed to fulfill the requirements of the Hyper Island Course Goals Skill 2 and Knowledge 2.

 ![Flow chart](https://res.cloudinary.com/frank2021/image/upload/v1669640273/pokemon_game/Flow_chart_xmjjop.png)